Last updated: January 28, 2025

 Different types of purchase mortgage loans

-- Conventional: A conventional loan is any mortgage that isn’t guaranteed or insured by a government agency.
-A minimum down payment of 3% is usually required.
+- Conventional: A conventional loan is a mortgage not guaranteed or insured by a government agency.
+Some lenders may offer these loans with as little as a 3% down payment.
 PMI is generally required if the down payment is less than 20%.

-- VA: A VA loan is designed for veterans and backed by the United States Department of Veterans Affairs.
-It can allow veterans and their families to buy a house with 0% down but may require a VA lending fee.
+- Veterans Affairs (VA): A VA loan is designed for veterans and backed by the United States Department of Veterans Affairs.
+It can allow veterans and their families to buy a house with 0% down (if the sale price isn’t higher than the home’s appraised value) but may require a VA funding fee.

-- FHA: An FHA loan is insured by the Federal Housing Administration and allows borrowers to put down as little as 3.5%.
+- Federal Housing Administration (FHA): An FHA loan is insured by the Federal Housing Administration and allows borrowers to put down as little as 3.5% of a home’s purchase price.

 A loan you can take out against an already mortgaged home is known as a second mortgage